IxDay/ixday.github.com/content/post/building_a_web_microframework_in_go_part_01.md

 	router.
 - __Part Three:__ write middleware and using a rendering engine.

-Furthermore, I will write a lot of code in the posts and it will be hard to follow up due to the fragmented parts.
+__Note:__ I will write a lot of code in the posts and it will be hard to follow up due to the fragmented parts.
 For this reason I put the code in this blog repository to test it.
 You can find those resources [here](https://github.com/IxDay/ixday.github.com/tree/source/content/code/microframework_in_go).